The Taking of Pelham One Two Three (1974 film)

-The Taking of Pelham One Two Three (also known as The Taking of Pelham 1 2 3) is a 1974 American crime drama film directed by Joseph Sargent, produced by Gabriel Katzka and Edgar J. Scherick, and starring Walter Matthau, Robert Shaw, Martin Balsam, and Héctor Elizondo.
-Peter Stone adapted the screenplay from the 1973 novel of the same name written by Morton Freedgood under the pen name John Godey.
+The Taking of Pelham One Two Three (also known as The Taking of Pelham 1 2 3) is a 1974 American thriller crime drama film directed by Joseph Sargent and starring Walter Matthau, Robert Shaw, Martin Balsam and Héctor Elizondo.
+Peter Stone adapted the screenplay from the 1973 novel written by Morton Freedgood under the pen name John Godey.

-The title is derived from the train's radio call sign, which is based upon where and when the train began its run; in this case, the train originated at the Pelham Bay Park station in the Bronx at 1:23 p.m.
+The film follows a group of criminals who hijack a New York City Subway car and hold the passengers for ransom.
+The title is derived from the train's radio call sign, which is based on where and when the train began its run; in this case, the train originated at the Pelham Bay Park station in the Bronx at 1:23 p.m.
 For several years after the film was released, the New York City Transit Authority would not schedule any train to leave Pelham Bay Park station at 1:23.

-The film received critical acclaim and holds a rating of 100 percent on Rotten Tomatoes, based on 41 reviews.
-Several critics called it one of 1974's finest films, and it was a box office success.
-As in the novel, the film follows a group of criminals taking the passengers hostage inside a New York City Subway car for ransom.
-Musically, it features "one of the best and most inventive thriller scores of the 1970s".
-It was remade in 1998 as a television film and was again remade in 2009 as a theatrical film.
+The film received critical acclaim.
+Several critics called it one of 1974's finest films, and it was a box-office success.
+The music has been described as "one of the best and most inventive thriller scores of the 1970s".
+It was remade in 1998 as a television film and in 2009 as a theatrical film.